Hochopepper/SwordToShield/Gamemaster_Resources/Bestiary/Undead.md

 - Blindsight: The Skeleton Goliath may only percieve creatures within 90 Feet of it.
 - Brittle: The Skeleton Goliath has vulnerability to bludgeoning damage.
+- SemiIntelligent: The Skeleton Goliath is able to slightly divert from the exact orders it is given, expanding the orders in a way beneficial to its creator.

 # Attacks